nghttp2/nghttp2/doc/nghttpx.1.rst

     of Forwarded  header field.
 If "obfuscated"  is given, the string is randomly generated at startup.
 If "ip" is given,   the  interface   address  of   the  connection, including port number, is  sent with "by" parameter.
+In case of UNIX domain  socket, "localhost" is used instead of address and  port.
 User can also  specify the static obfuscated string.
 The limitation is that it must start with   "_",  and   only   consists   of  character   set [A-Za-z0-9._-], as described in RFC 7239.

     Default: ``obfuscated``